About This Chapter

 Audience members expect to be educated, informed or persuaded during a presentation.
 Handouts aid in the recall of the information presented.
 There are specific tips for using effective handouts.

-12. Presentation Software and Graphic Suites: Illustrator, PowerPoint & CorelDraw
+12. Presentation Software & Graphic Suites: Purpose & Examples

 To make an impact on your audience, you not only need a strong message, you also need strong visuals.
 Learn how presentation and illustration software helps you make an impact when showing your work.